Mojang/EducationContent/coding-fun/lesson-4/bamboo_border.md

 # Bamboo Border

 ## Step 1
-You need to plant bamboo along **4** sides of the panda's plot.
 There is a starter code that we prepared for you.
+Try running it first.
+The final goal is to plant bamboo along **4** sides of the panda's plot.

 ```template
 player.onChat("bamboo", function () {